codeclimate/slate/source/includes/_repositories.html.md

 ## Get ref points

-> First page of ref points, for master bramnch only, which have completed Code Climate analysis.
+> First page of ref points, for master branch only, which have completed Code Climate analysis.

 ```shell
 curl \